WIPACrepo/scitoken-http-auth/README.md

 Primary configuration is via environment variables:

-* ISSUER: the scitoken issuer
+* ISSUERS: the scitoken issuers, comma-separated
 * AUDIENCE: the scitoken audience
 * BASE_PATH: the base path of the server, before any authorized paths in the token